-The minimum requirements to identify an individual leopard seal is photographs of the left and right sides of the face and body, and also its underside of its belly.
+The minimum requirements to identify an individual leopard seal are photographs of the left and right sides of the face and body, and also the underside of its belly.
 However, if it is not safe to photograph one of the angles don’t worry, it’s best not to disturb the seal.

-How can I take great images?
+How to take great photos safely?